lingen/Panda_Mobile_Encrypt_OC/README.md

 ~~~

 or

-you can download the latest library framework file here
+you can download the project source and compile a framework for you;

 ## How to use